 Partnership disputes can be a stressful time full of uncertainty and emotion.
 “How did we get here?”
 “Our partnership started off so strong, why is this happening?”
 These are two questions that I often hear from clients when confronting the prospect of deadlock between partners or the specter of dissolving their business partnership due to partnership disputes.

 Probably the most important document regarding a partnership is the partnership agreement.
 Take the time to review your partnership agreement.
 If you need help understanding your partnership agreement consult an attorney.
-When reviewing your partnership agreement, pay close attention to provisions in the partnership agreement that address provisions for partnership breakup and dissolution as well as change of control and deadlock.
-In addition, pay close attention to provision regarding who can authorize financial transactions and any provisions regarding partnership property and the requirements for providing access to the books and records of the partnership and accountings.
+When reviewing your partnership agreement, pay close attention to provisions in the partnership agreement that address provisions for partnership break up and dissolution as well as a change of control and deadlock.
+In addition, pay close attention to the provision regarding who can authorize financial transactions and any provisions regarding partnership property and the requirements for providing access to the books and records of the partnership and accounting.
 While most form partnership agreement will outline how the partners should address disagreement, and deadlock it is critically important to make sure you have a clear understanding who is going to run the business during a breakup and how business decisions should be made.
-Without a clear understanding of these provisions, disagreements can develop fester and ultimately spark partnership litigation.
+Without a clear understanding of these provisions, disagreements can develop faster and ultimately spark partnership litigation.

 If you believe that your partner is stealing from the business, or is seeking to push you out of the partnership so they can have sole control of the business get legal counsel immediately.
 Over a career of practice partnership law I have seen numerous instances where partnership deadlock, disagreement and threats of dissolution masked instances where one partner was either stealing money or property from the partnership, a partner was looking to capitalize on a partnership opportunity for themselves or had a sense that the business should really be all theirs.
-Whatever your partners motive is, if you believe that they are stealing from the business or seeking to take advantage of a partnership opportunity without including the other partners, its time to contact an attorney to protect your interest in the partnership.
+Whatever your partners motive is if you believe that they are stealing from the business or seeking to take advantage of a partnership opportunity without including the other partners, its time to contact an attorney to protect your interest in the partnership.

 Partnership fights can be complicated affairs and having some basic information together for your attorney can make a big difference in the early days of a partnership dissolution and breakup.
 Make sure you have a copy of your partnership agreement, and any amendments to it.
 If your business is incorporated a corporation in your state, make sure you a copy of the bylaws, board resolutions and a shareholder agreement if you have one.
 In addition, assemble any email communications between you and your partner regarding the terms of the partnership when you started, any emails regarding the present dispute, especially if they address issues of stolen money or property or partnership opportunity.
 In addition, make sure you have copies of the partnership’s financial records, including bank statements, account numbers, inventory of partnership assets and credit card accounts.
 Often it is the case that when a partnership dispute arises, one partner will “freeze out” the other partner in an effort to keep these material hidden from the other partner.
 So it is very important to get this information before you confront your partner about your suspicious.